 Lay it down for a clean, soft play area.
 Roll it up to tote to your next destination.
 Our quick and easy play mat is perfect for the baby or toddler on the go.
 We combine the snuggly texture of chenille with two pretty quilting cottons.
-Although our exact sample fabrics are no longer readily available, we offer new options below from some of the latest designer collections.
+Although the Heather Bailey Nicey Jane fabrics we originally used are no longer readily available, there are always delightful new quilting cotton collections coming out each season.

 Not only is a play mat handy to create a clean surface on which your child can eat or play, it works to create some “real estate boundaries.”
 Rather than spreading out across an entire room when visiting someone’s home or workspace, laying down a mat helps define the space to contain snacks and toys.
 No… we can’t guarantee everything will stay within that perimeter, there’s not a force field, but it does help!

 Although we used a classic white, chenille comes in a variety of fun colors that can be paired with pretty cotton prints for the front of the blanket and the binding.
-Although the exact Heather Bailey Nicey Jane fabric we used for our original sample is no longer readily available, we picked out some new combinations that are just as lovely.
 We suggest a smaller, repetitive print for the main blanket with a bolder coordinating motif for the binding.
-We found a few cute options at Fabric.com.
-Click on a swatch for more detail.

 Our instructions below are designed to be super quick and easy and so we specify a standard blanket style binding with faux mitered corners.
 If you’d rather create a more traditional two-step binding, check out our two tutorials: A Complete Step-by-Step For Binding Quilts & Throws and Bias Binding Tutorial: Figuring Yardage, Cutting, Making, Attaching.